HimalaGunathilaka/Obsidian/Robotics-Navigation.md

 - Planning is done before movement based on known or assumed map data.

 ### D* (Dynamic A*)
-- A dynamic version of A* used for efficient replanning when the environment changes.
+- A dynamic version of A* used for efficient repl-anning when the environment changes.
 - Suitable for unknown or partially known environments.
+- D* searches from goal to start because the area near the goal is less likely to change, while the area near the robot (start) may reveal new obstacles.
+By planning backward, the robot can update its path more efficiently when it encounters changes in the environment.

 ### Distance Transform
 - Converts a map with the goal marked to a **gradient field** representing distances to that goal.